 Dr. M. Jeremy Tucker has served the Liberty Public Schools community since 2014 as Superintendent of Schools.
 He possesses a unique perspective from a lifetime of learning experiences overseas as well as in the United States.
 He was identified as a “20 to Watch” educator for 2016-2017 by the National School Boards Association and named the Missouri Superintendent of the Year in 2019.
 During his time in LPS, the District opened EPiC Elementary (2022 National Blue Ribbon School), partnered with industry to create Kansas City Tech Academy, established the UnSchool Challenge, and created micro-schools within several secondary schools.
 Dr. Tucker has led the LPS community in designing a Graduate Profile, establishing a Vivid Vision, and development of an equity-centered strategic plan.
 Believing that we are each positioned for purpose, he strives to advance innovative learning experiences for all through his advocacy and service as a facilitator of the Success Ready Students Network, founding board member of Third Culture Kids International Academy, and appointee to the Missouri Governor’s Competency-Based Learning Taskforce.
 Dr. Tucker completed his EdD in Educational Leadership through Saint Louis University.

-Margie Vandeven is passionate about ensuring that each child has the opportunity to graduate prepared for success.
-She [DH1] has more than 30 years of student-centered service in education, including five at Missouri’s top educational post.
-She is a teacher who has provided education leadership in classrooms, in schools, and in state and national roles assumed throughout her career.
-Dr. Vandeven joined the Missouri Department of Elementary and Secondary Education [DH2] in 2005.
+Margie Vandeven serves as the Education Branch Chief for the Missouri Department of Conservation.
+A lifelong educator dedicated to improving lives through learning, Margie has provided education leadership in classrooms, in schools, and in state and national roles assumed throughout her career.
+Dr. Vandeven joined the Missouri Department of Elementary and Secondary Education in 2005.
 She was appointed commissioner of elementary and secondary education by the Missouri State Board of Education in December 2014 and served in that capacity until December 2017.
 She was reappointed in January 2019.
 During the interim, Vandeven worked as the director of educational partnerships for the SAS Institute in Cary, North Carolina.
-As commissioner, Vandeven works collaboratively with a diverse group of stakeholders to improve educational opportunities for more than 918,000 Missouri students.
 Vandeven earned a bachelor’s degree in education from Missouri State University and a master’s degree in educational administration and supervision from Loyola University Maryland.
 She received a doctorate of philosophy in educational leadership from Saint Louis University and has been recognized by Missouri State University and Saint Louis University as a distinguished alumna.

 Jenn Vranek is an expert in district, state, and federal education policy, politics, and advocacy.
 Over the last 20 years, she has worked with K–12 and postsecondary school educators, policy makers, and philanthropists in more than 30 states.
 She has advised many national foundations and education organizations such as the Aspen Institute, Achieve, American Federation of Teachers, Council of Chief State School Officers, Data Quality Campaign, Educators 4 Excellence, Thomas B. Fordham Institute, National Alliance for Public Charter Schools, Teach Plus, and the US Department of Education.
 Before starting Education First, Jenn made advocacy grants at the Bill and Melinda Gates Foundation, led and lobbied state legislators for Washington State’s Partnership for Learning, cofounded the Washington, DC, office of Achieve, and researched academic standards at the American Federation of Teachers.
 Honored as one of Puget Sound Business Journal’s “40 under 40” in 2010, she also volunteers as vice chair of the Danielson Group board of directors and as an advisory board and PAC board member for Washington’s Stand for Children.
 Jenn earned her MPP from Georgetown University and her AB from the College of William & Mary.